msrose/babel-plugin-transform-amd-to-commonjs/README.md

 ## Caveats

+### Only Node.js version 6+ supported

+If you would like support for lower versions of node (4+), please submit an issue.

 ### One module per file

 Make sure that you have only one AMD module defined per file, otherwise you'll experience strange results once transformed to the CommonJS format.